Alligo-Studios/TheQuestForCheese2/README.md

 # The Quest For Cheese 2

 QFC2 is a game based on the fact that you ran out of cheese and going on a weird adventure to get some more cheese for you sandwitch.
-The game is running on **Visual Studio Code**.
-According to my friends they just say, "*Basicly your own game engine*".

 ## How to download and install
 There are a few ways to download